markmcintyre/pihole-eink-display/README.md

 PIHOLE_IP
    : The IP address of your Pi-hole instances.
 (Use ``localhost`` if it's running on the same Pi as the PiHole).

+API_TOKEN
+   : The API Token of your Pi-hole instance.
+This can be found in the settings screen of the Pi-hole admin interface.
+Click on the API tab and then click the Show API Key button.

 DISPLAY_TITLE
    : A title to display at the top of your stats.
 Customize it to your liking!